arvnatarajan/lhl-project-tinyapp/README.md

 # PROJECT - TINYAPP

 URL shortner, similar to bit.ly and TinyURL.
-See a working example at: https://thawing-sands-60691.herokuapp.com/
+See a [working example](https://thawing-sands-60691.herokuapp.com/) deployed on Heroku.

 Use `npm start` to run the application